-- #3590 Delete operation leaves a poweroff instance registered in vCenter - #3060 Trim/discard.
+- #4648 Delete operation leaves a poweroff instance registered in vCenter - #3060 Trim/discard.
 In order to use this functionality, KVM requires the virtio-scsi controller.
 This controller is not (yet) supported.
-In order to add it, you need to add this RAW snippet to your template: <controller type='scsi' index='0' model='virtio-scsi'></controller> - #3590 Delete operation leaves a poweroff instance registered in vCenter - #4550 Attach Disk operation in vCenter for CDROM does not add a new drive, but rather replaces the ISO of an existing one - #4540 Import vCenter images size may be 0 - #4335 vCenter password cannot be longer than 22 characters
+In order to add it, you need to add this RAW snippet to your template: <controller type='scsi' index='0' model='virtio-scsi'></controller> - #4540 Import vCenter images size may be 0 - #4335 vCenter password cannot be longer than 22 characters - #4514 Spaces not allowed in SOURCE image attribute